-For many reasons, including the lack of any accepted medical use, heroin possession is illegal in New Jersey.
+For many reasons, including the lack of any accepted medical use, heroin possession is totally illegal in New Jersey.
 Possession is a third degree crime, a felony, in accordance with N.J.S.A.
 2C:35-10.
+As a result, your heroin possession case will be heard in Freehold New Jersey at the Monmouth County Superior Court since this is the only court with jurisdiction to decide an indictable crime (i.e. crime of the fourth, third, second or first degree).
 To prove that you violated 2C:35-10, the prosecutor must establish that you had actual or constructive possession of heroin.
 Actual possession exists where there is physical custody of the drug.
 Constructive possession arises when an individual, lacking direct physical possession, has knowledge of the presence of the CDS along an ability and intention to take control of it at some point in the future.
 The State uses various methods in order to prove constructive possession of heroin including the defendant’s knowledge of the presence of the drug, prior use and history of arrests, existence of hypodermic needles or other paraphernalia, statements of third parties, admissions, etc. The gist of all of this is that constructive possession, which typically arises as the result of a car, house or apartment search involving multiple parties who deny ownership, is a fact sensitive determination.
 For this reason it can prove to be a fertile area of defense for a skilled heroin defense lawyer like those at our firm.
 We represent client’s throughout the county just like you who have been arrested and charged with heroin possession in towns like Freehold, Howell, Wall, Colts Neck and Tinton Fall.

 Penalties For Possessing Heroin.
 As previously stated, heroin possession is a third degree crime that carries the possibility of a prison term of between three (3) and five (5) years.
 A conviction for possession of heroin also results in a fine that can reach $35,000 and imposition of a drug enforcement and demand reduction penalty of $1,000.
 In addition, a mandatory driver’s license suspension ranging between six (6) months and one (1) year must be imposed.
 If the possession occurs within 1,000 feet of property owned or leased by a school and used for school purposes, the accused must perform at least 100 hours of community service.
 On top of all these penalties, anyone found guilty of heroin possession is left with a criminal record that is accessible to employers and other interested parties.
 A history of felony behavior that includes use of heroin is obviously something that can cause serious issues in terms of employment, securing a professional license, loans, etc.

 As you can see, possession of heroin is a serious crime that requires the attention of an experienced defense lawyer.
-Contact a qualified drug attorney at the Law Offices of Jonathan Marshall today for a free initial consultation to discuss your possession charge.
+Contact a qualified drug attorney at The Law Offices of Jonathan Marshall today for a free initial consultation to discuss your heroin possession charge.

 Penalties for Selling or Distributing Heroin.
-As previously indicated, the range of penalties an individual faces for violation N.J.S.A.
+As previously indicated, the range of penalties an individual faces at the Freehold Courthouse for violation of N.J.S.A.
 2C:35-5 hinges on the quantity of heroin being sold or distributed.
 The following is a breakdown of the penalties for each grade of this offense: